-CUA's Metropolitan School of Professional Studies offers two programs for those interested in completing their undergraduate (bachelor's) degree or gaining professional knowledge through a number of career-oriented certificate programs.
+CUA's Metropolitan School of Professional Studies offers three specialized Master's Programs in addition to our Graduate programs in Management in conjunction with the School of Business and Economics.
+We have Undergraduate programs for those interested in completing their undergraduate (bachelor's) degree or gaining professional knowledge through a number of career-oriented certificate programs.
 A current course schedule may be viewed by visiting the Courses and Schedules page on the Metropolitan School of Professional Studies website.

-Yes, in most instances MSPS accepts a significant number of credits in transfer, including credits earned through military coursework.
+Yes, in most instances MSPS accepts a significant number of credits in transfer, including credits earned through military coursework for our undergraduate students.
 We recognize that the ability to transfer credits is often critical for facilitating one's educational transition, and, in response, MSPS has created helpful transfer credit guidelines.
 For information regarding your specific needs, we encourage you to contact the Director of Admissions at (202) 319-5256.

 MSPS strives to deliver an unparalleled level of service to adult students.
 We view each and every student as a whole person with a unique background, talents, and needs and, thus, shape our student development program with the individual in mind.
 For more details about our student development program, please visit our online Student Development Resource Center.
 The Catholic University of America provides students with a vast number of resources including Career Services, Disability Support Services, Center for Academic Success, Health Services, Writing Center, Counseling Center, and more.

 MSPS views each and every student as a whole person with a unique background, talents, and needs and, thus, we shape our advising and student development programs with the individual in mind.
 MSPS offers discipline-based advising, thus, ensuring that each academic advisor is an “expert” in a particular major or program.